 The embellishments in the Bible are not printed.
 They were later added by hand by rubricators and illustrators, making each copy of the printed B42 unique as many different masters of the art were commissioned to illuminate the volumes procured by various individuals.
 The book bindings were also usually individually commissioned by the purchaser.

 Today, 49 copies of the Gutenberg Bible still exist, some of which merely comprise a single volume or fragments.
 Only 20 Bibles are still complete.
 The Gutenberg Museum has two Gutenberg Bibles on display.

 Various other works were also printed at the same time as the Bible at Gutenberg’s workshop.
 There are what are known as the letters of indulgence from 1454 and 1455, the purpose of which was to collect funds for the war against the Turks.
-The printing of countless thousands of indulgences, which brought the church a considerable sum of money, proved very early on that Gutenberg’s invention had enormous commercial potential for development.
+The printing of countless thousands of indulgences, which earned the church a considerable sum of money, proved very early on that Gutenberg’s invention had enormous commercial potential for development.

-A document named after notary Ulrich Helmasperger, what’s known as the Helmasperger Notarial Instrument from November 6, 1455, informs us as to the legal proceedings brought by Fust against Gutenberg demanding repayment of loans and interest.
+A document named after notary Ulrich Helmasperger, the Helmasperger Notarial Instrument from November 6, 1455, informs us as to the legal proceedings brought by Fust against Gutenberg demanding repayment of loans and interest.
 Although this is only one single document from the entire law suit, it is the most important record we have of Gutenberg’s business relations with Fust and the printing of the 42-line Bible.
-In the court case, the conclusion of which is not clearly documented, Gutenberg probably loses all prints of his Bible and a good proportion of his printing workshop.
+In the court case, the conclusion of which is not clearly documented, Gutenberg probably lost all prints of his Bible and a good proportion of his printing workshop.